 We walked out from the city centre, past the Faculty of Law, and out to the Botanical Gardens.
 We had almost reached the Gardens when I realised that he was carrying my sports bag for me.
-He refused to hand it over.
+He must have picked it up when we'd finished our lunch.
+Despite my requests, he refused to hand it over.

 'I've carried it this far,' he told me, and I can see the sign ahead.
-'What's the point in me handing it over for the final few yards?'
+'What's the point in me letting you carry it for the final few yards?'